Guled-Mahamud/aca-taskmanager/README.md

 #### 5.🌍 Live Deployment

-**Azure Container Apps** pulls the latest Docker image from ACR, and **Azure Front Door** routes HTTPS traffic to the app via your custom domain.
+**Azure Container Apps** pulls the latest Docker image from ACR, and **Azure Front Door** routes HTTPS traffic to the app via the custom domain.
 The task manager becomes instantly live for users.

 #### 6. Infrastructure destroy (`terraform-destroy.yml`)
    This manually triggered workflow safely destroys all provisioned Azure infrastructure using `terraform destroy`.